 When you look at the sky-high rates of interest, it very often is.

 One online company offers a staggering 4,000 per cent rate of interest, meaning repayments will continue for years and can be many times more than the amount originally borrowed.

-Things are made even worse by the various doorstep lenders, who prey on people who simply want to borrow small sums of money, say for an unexpected bill or house repair, and get charged huge rates of interest.
+Things are made even worse by the various doorstep lenders, who prey on people who simply want to borrow small sums of money, say for an unexpected bill or house repair, and get charged huge rates

 I can still remember as a child growing up in the Valleys, the woman from one of these doorstep lenders visiting our street each week to collect payment.